xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/bridging_to_promises.md

   e => console.log('onError: %s', e),
   () => console.log('onCompleted'));

-// => onError: reject
+// => onError: reason
 ```

-Notice that in this sample, these promises becomes an observable sequences in which we can manipulate further.
+Notice that in this sample, these promises become observable sequences which we can manipulate further.
 The [Querying Observable Sequences](querying.md) topic will show you how you can project this sequence into another, filter its content, so that your application will only receive values that satisfy a certain criteria.

 ## Converting Observable Sequences to Promises ##